adamlarosa/covid19/README.md

-Fun with a COVID19 api.
+Fun with a COVID19 api, buttons for debugging.